vincent-r-kennedy/FACT/README.md

 When your Product Owner asks how long something is going to take - reply with confidence:

 > "we don't do 'how long' here, we do FACT, and the FACT is - that piece of work is a pineapple.
-> We all agreed it was a pineapple even though you thought it was just a grape."
+> We eventually agreed it was a pineapple, even though some thought it was just a grape."

 ## FACT - Extras